pr2tik1/deep-stylize-image/README.md

 ```python
 streamlit run app.py
 ```
 If the app does not pop up to your default browser, then to view the app follow the localhost link shown in terminal.
-The link is displayed until you stop by pressing: Ctrl+Z or kill the terminal.
+The link is displayed until you stop by pressing: Ctrl+C or Ctrl+Z in the terminal.

 2. Heroku:

-The app is deployed(as of 11.03.2021) with Heroku, please follow the link :   https://deep-style-images.herokuapp.com The app might function slow or may crash due to memory restrictions and limitations on Heroku.
-Please run locally for smooth functionality.
+The app is deployed(as of 11.03.2021) with Heroku, please follow the link :   https://deep-style-images.herokuapp.com (The app might function slow or may crash due to memory restrictions and RAM limitations on Heroku.
+Please run locally for smooth functionality.)

 ## Usage
 Select styles and default images from the sidebar.
 Then if the user wants to upload his/her own image, select he upload option.
 Next click on stylize and the output image is shown.
 To save the image, simply right click -> 'Save Image as'.